shell-ninja/hyprconf/README.md

 > [!NOTE]
 > This is a rolling release configuration.
 It means, I often make changes, fix bugs and add features.
 If you want to update to the latest changes, just use this keyboard shortcut to update: `SUPER Shift + U`
->
-> This config also have a Stable release.
-You will be asked to choose betweent the `Stable` and the `Rolling Release` config while [installing](https://github.com/shell-ninja/hyprconf-install).

 <br>